jessicarush/react-notes/performance.md

 The [useMemo](https://react.dev/reference/react/useMemo) hook lets you cache the result of a calculation between re-renders.
 See [hooks.md](hookd.md).

+> Note: useMemo will be obsolete with the release of React 19 and the new React Compiler.

 ## measuring if a calculation is slow